yakkudev/E22/README.md

 GNU GENERAL PUBLIC LICENSE VERSION 3

 # todo:
+- post search: (filters: contents, poster, sort by: poster name, post date, number of replies)
+- delete session token from footer
+- database login password
-- search horses
+- good readme
+## would be nice:
+- display post date on post
+- do all clientside rendering with preact (looking at register form)
 - post interactions
 - timeline
 - following other horses
-- delete session token from footer
-- database login password
-- good readme
 ## (optional):
 - horse buttons when writing posts
 - make endline work in posts